And Then There's Maude

 - Chuck Berry returns to perform both Marie and Carol.

 - Next was a sketch that they've done a couple times now where they had Gilda Radner as a little kid asking her elder babysitter about sex.
-I get that part of the reason is that it allows the characters to be way off on what sex means but it's bordering on a creepy obsession but that's mainly because I'm assuming that Michael O'Donoghue is to blame for all the creepy kid stuff and there's something about him that makes me question the intent of his humor.
+I get that part of the reason is that it allows the characters to be way off on what sex means but it's bordering on a creepy obsession.
+This may be because I'm assuming that Michael O'Donoghue is to blame for all the creepy kid stuff and there's something about him that makes me question the intent of his humor.

 - Once again we get another segment with Mr. Bill!!!
-Though they are all pretty much the same, I am very happy to see my favorite childhood segment.
+Though they are all pretty much the same, I am thrilled to see my favorite childhood segment.

 - This was followed by a sketch that delves into the life of Howard Hughes during his crazy years as a shut-in.